zeinnicholas/community-guidelines/README.md

 Use one of the support channels below to find solutions to your questions and get assistance.

-**Please note that we are unable to offer any support through this repository.**
+#### Note that we are unable to offer any support through this repository.

+Please **DO NOT** open issues or discussions to request support.
-<br>For those, please use the appropriate channels.
+<br>For those, use the appropriate channels.

 #### Find out how to [submit a Support Ticket here](https://elemn.to/support-ticket).

-Alternatively, you can visit one of the resources below:
+Alternatively, you can visit one of these resources:

 -   **Help Center** <br>Visit the [Elementor Help Center](https://elemn.to/gh-to-help-center) to find solutions to the most frequent problems, or read the documentation about Elementor's many features.
 -   **Academy** <br>Grow your Web Creator skills and learn to make the most of Elementor in the [Elementor Academy](https://elemn.to/gh-to-academy).